Guide to using ENROL

 - ENROL is updated within 5 school days with the applicable leaving reason(s), teaching and learning note(s) where necessary, and the last day of attendance when:

-- the school has been advised that the student is no longer attending the school;
+- the school's been advised that the student's no longer attending the school

-- the student has been absent for 20 school days without the principal being informed that the absence is only temporary; or
+- the student's been absent for 20 school days without the principal being informed that the absence is only temporary, or

-- the student has been absent for fewer than 20 days but the principal has reasonable cause to believe they will not return to school;
+- the student's been absent for fewer than 20 school days but the principal has reasonable cause to believe they will not return to school

 - the names of students younger than 16 who are suspended or excluded remain on ENROL until the earliest of:

-- the day the student is given an exemption under section 21 or 22 of the Education Act 1989.
+- the day the student is given an exemption under section 38 or 39 of the Education and Training Act 2020

 - the names of students who have turned 16 and who have been suspended remain on ENROL until the earliest of: